Ledo Road

 "U.S.-built Army trucks wind along the side of the mountain over the Ledo supply road now open from India into Burma..."

 The Ledo Road (လီဒိုလမ်းမ) was an overland connection between British India and China, built during World War II to enable the Western Allies to deliver supplies to China and aid the war effort against Japan.
 After the Japanese cut off the Burma Road in 1942 an alternative was required, hence the construction of the Ledo Road.
 It was renamed the Stilwell Road, after General Joseph Stilwell of the U.S. Army, in early 1945 at the suggestion of Chiang Kai-shek.
 It passes through the Burmese towns of Shingbwiyang, Myitkyina and Bhamo in Kachin state.
-Of the 1726 km long road, 1033 km are in Burma and 632 km in China with the remainder 61 km was in India.
+Of the 1726 km long road, 1033 km are in Burma and 632 km in China with the remaining 61 km in India.
 The road had the Ledo-Pangsau Pass-Tanai (Danai)-Myitkyina--Bhamo-Mansi-Namhkam-Kunming route.

 To transport supplies from the railheads to army fronts, three all-weather roads were constructed in record time during the autumn of 1943: the Ledo Road in the north, spanning three countries and connecting to the Burma Road to supply China; the Central Front road within India, from Dimapur to Imphal, which was critical to the campaign; and the southern road from Dohazari, south of Chittagong in British India, supporting the advance of troops to Arakan in Myanmar.

 In the 19th century, British railway builders had surveyed the Pangsau Pass, which is 1136 m high on the India-Burma border, on the Patkai crest, above Nampong, Arunachal Pradesh and Ledo, Tinsukia (part of Assam).
 They concluded that a track could be pushed through to Burma and down the Hukawng Valley.
 Although the proposal was dropped, the British prospected the Patkai Range for a road from Assam into northern Burma.
 British engineers had surveyed the route for a road for the first 80 mi.
 After the British had been pushed back out of most of Burma by the Japanese, building this road became a priority for the United States.
 After Rangoon was captured by the Japanese and before the Ledo Road was finished, the majority of supplies to the Chinese had to be delivered via airlift over the eastern end of the Himalayan Mountains known as the Hump.

 After the war, the road fell into disuse.
 In 2010, the BBC reported "much of the road has been swallowed up by jungle."